The Complete Guide to Schedule C for Freelancers

 Schedule C doesn't exist in isolation.
 The profit (or loss) flows to other parts of your return:

-- Net profit also flows to Schedule SE to calculate your self-employment tax (Social Security + Medicare)
+- Net profit also flows to Schedule SE to calculate self-employment tax (Social Security + Medicare)

 - Half of your SE tax becomes a deduction on Schedule 1, Line 15